The Problem

 See what comes into my mind.

-If a psr, say fear I’ll fail or judgement I didn’t remember perfectly, I go back to the beginning.
+If a psr, say fear I’ll fail or judgment I didn’t remember perfectly, I go back to the beginning.

 If my true response, I take a shot at remembering.
 It’s one of the few times in life in which failure is neutral information.
 It just means I have to try again if I want to remember.
 Wait, Try again?
 That’s a whole new ball game….